Staffing in Key Stage 1

 It may take a few days at the start of term to organise your child’s reading books and if you have any worries or concerns regarding your child’s reading at any stage, please feel free to come and speak to us.

 Every child in Key Stage One will be given a list of spellings every week to learn at home.
 There will be a Year 1 spelling list and a Year 2 spelling list.
 This list will be glued into a spelling book that will be sent home each week by Thursdays in Year 1 and Friday in Year 2.
+Please note that for the time being they can’t bring spellings back to school.
+So they will be given a spelling sheet to take home that can then be kept or disposed off after they have had the test.

 The children will then be tested the following week on Tuesday in Year 1 and Wednesday in Year 2 and their score will be recorded in their spelling book.
 The test will consist of a selection of words from the spelling list and two to three dictated sentences.
 Children will also be awarded marks for correct punctuation.